2020 United States men's Olympic basketball team: Roster

 The United States was coached by Gregg Popovich, who had won five NBA championships as head coach of the San Antonio Spurs.
 He made his head coaching debut for Team USA on the 2019 World Cup team in China.
 In February 2020, USA Basketball announced an initial list of 44 finalists for the 2020 Summer Olympics, originally scheduled for July–Aug 2020.
 After the Games were postponed until 2021, the list of finalists was expanded to 57 to remain flexible.
 By the end of the 2020–21 NBA season, a number of All-Star level players were either injured or requiring extended recovery time for the upcoming season.
 Olympic training camp took place while the 2021 NBA playoffs were ongoing.
 No tryouts were held, with decisions on the final 12-man roster based in part on player health and availability.

 An initial 12-man roster was named with a combined 37 NBA All-Star selections, led by Kevin Durant with 11.
 He entered the 2020 Games ranked second in U.S. men's Olympic basketball history with 311 career points, needing just 25 more to match Carmelo Anthony's record of 336.
 A two-time Olympic gold medalist from the 2012 and 2016 teams, Durant was joined on the squad by one other gold medal winner, his 2016 teammate Draymond Green, who he also played with on the Golden State Warriors.
 Also committing to the team were four of the NBA's top 10 scorers from the 2020–21 season with Bradley Beal (31.1 points per game), Damian Lillard (28.8), Zach LaVine (27.4) and Jayson Tatum (26.4).
 Six players on the roster were named All-Stars in 2021, but only two were among the past season's 15 selections to the All-NBA Team—Lillard (first team) and Beal (second team).
 While stocked with scorers, the original roster was limited in size; Bam Adebayo and 2012 Olympic gold medalist Kevin Love were the lone traditional interior players.
 The team also lacked a primary facilitating guard; when not leading a pick and roll, Lillard is primarily an isolation scorer.
-Alternatively, the United States could use Durant as a point forward and utilize big men Green and Adebayo's playmaking skills.
+Alternatively, the United States could have used Durant as a point forward and utilize big men Green and Adebayo's playmaking skills.
 Jrue Holiday and Khris Middleton of the Milwaukee Bucks and Devin Booker of the Phoenix Suns were named to the roster, but missed all of training camp and the exhibition games while playing in the 2021 NBA Finals.
 Middleton and Tatum were the only returnees from the 2019 World Cup team.